>> Last Updated on

 Defining Realistic VS Convincing

-In this article, we use the term 'convincing' because a picture does not have to be 'photo-realistic' to be convincing to anyone.
-However, it does have to be realistic, within the constraints and style of the project, to be convincing to the audience.
-This is called suspension of disbelief.
+In this article, we use the term 'convincing' because a picture does not have to be 'photo-realistic' to be convincing or interesting.
+See our article on the uncanny valley to learn more about this.

 3D Environment Specializations

 The environment artist is a specialization of 3D modeling that can be be associated by different departments, depending on the project.
 In fact, it also depends on the industry, the company, the pipeline workflow, the type of project and the size of the team.
 The requirements differ greatly from project to project.